pyudev/pyudev/doc/index.rst

 Index`_.
 Refer to the :doc:`changes` for a list of important changes since the last release [#changes]_.

-pyudev is built atop of ctypes_ and does not contain any native code.
-The only requirements are Python 2.6 or newer (including Python 3) and apipkg_.
+The binding is implemented in pure Python atop of ctypes_, contains no native code and has no dependencies.
+The only requirement is Python 2.6 or newer, Python 3 is supported as well.

 Installation is rather simple, just run::

    pip install pyudev

-apipkg_ will be installed automatically.
 Additionally libudev must be available at runtime in order to import :mod:`pyudev`.

 Documentation